Music of New York City: Heavy metal

 New York has also contributed to the heavy metal genre, with bands such as Sir Lord Baltimore and Blue Öyster Cult gaining attention from the early 1970s.
-During the 1980s and 1990s, it was a major center of the East Coast thrash metal scene, which produced the bands Anthrax and Nuclear Assault.
+During the 1980s and 1990s, it was a major center of the East Coast thrash metal scene, which produced the bands Anthrax, Overkill (originally from New Jersey), Nuclear Assault, Toxik and Carnivore.
 Funk metal groups such as Living Colour and 24-7 Spyz, and alternative metal groups such as Prong and Helmet, also emerged from the growing New York metal scene.
 Three other major metal bands from New York are Type O Negative, Emmure, and Life of Agony, all from Brooklyn.

 In the 1990s and later, New York and its environs developed a small but influential death metal scene.
 Suffocation, one of the best-known bands to emerge from the scene, earned a good deal of notoriety for their brutal, complex, and uncompromising style.
 Another long-lived New York death metal group is Immolation, whose innovative use of dissonance helped to establish them as underground favorites.
 Other bands associated with New York death metal are Mortician and Incantation, the latter being originally from Pennsylvania.